-On October 30, 1998, Colonial Pacific Leasing Corporation (CPLC), a wholly-owned subsidiary of the company, transferred the operations, employees and substantially all assets related to its broker-oriented external financing business to General Electric Capital Corporation (GECC), a subsidiary of the General Electric Company.
+On October 30, 1998, Colonial Pacific Leasing Corporation (CPLC), a wholly owned subsidiary of the company, transferred the operations, employees and substantially all assets related to its broker-oriented external financing business to General Electric Capital Corporation (GECC), a subsidiary of the General Electric Company.
 The company received approximately \$790 million at closing, which approximates the book value of the net assets sold or otherwise disposed of and related transaction costs.
 The transaction is subject to post-closing adjustments pursuant to the terms of the purchase agreement with GECC entered into on October 12, 1998.
+The company does not expect the effect of any adjustments to be significant.

-Operating results of CPLC have been reported separately as discontinued operations in the Consolidated Statements of Income.
-Revenue of CPLC was \$113.8 million, \$180.5 million and \$163 million for the years ended December 31, 1998, 1997 and 1996, respectively.
-Income from discontinued operations includes allocated interest expense of \$33.9 million, \$46.2 million and \$40.7 million for the years ended 1998, 1997 and 1996, respectively.
-Interest expense has been allocated based on CPLCs intercompany borrowing levels with PBCC charged at PBCC's weighted average borrowing rate.
+Revenue of CPLC was \$113.8 million, \$180.5 million and \$163.0 million for the years ended December 31, 1998, 1997 and 1996, respectively.
+Income from discontinued operations includes allocated interest expense of \$33.9 million, \$46.2 million and \$40.7 million for the years ended December 31, 1998, 1997 and 1996, respectively.
+Interest expense has been allocated based on CPLC's intercompany borrowing levels with PBCC, charged at PBCC's weighted average borrowing rate.